4 Linear mixed model I

 Solution 4.2

 1. We can build the covariance matrix using the empirical estimates of the variances and covariances.
-First we create the design matrix X from the data:
+First we create the design matrix X from the data (in this case we could also just look at the number of rows in the dataset of course):

 X <- model.matrix(weight ~ color - 1, data = dat)